mareiski/roundtrips4you/README.md

 # roundtrips4you (roundtrips4you)

-Roundtrips4you - tripplaner and organizer
-developed by Marco Reisinger
-first commitment 31.07.2019 12:03
+Roundtrips4you - tripplaner and organizer for individual trips developed by Marco Reisinger first commitment 31.07.2019 12:03

-following is for quasar config
+This website helps you to plan your personal trip in a smart and effective way.

+**Included features are**

+* Sight & city suggestions
+* Hotel search & redirections
+* Trip overview with drag and drop editing
+* Auto route function to automatically set the trip to shortest route

+This webapp uses vue.js, less.js and quasar framework

+The website is live at [Roundtrips4you.de](https://roundtrips4you.de)

 ## Install the dependencies
 ```bash